How to Max Your Event Revenue with Event App Sponsorships

 - The number of attendees expected at your event

-- The emphasis you’ll be placing on using your app
+- The emphasis you’ll place on using your app

 - The visibility of the placement (Is it on the main menu of the app, or buried in a list?)